refinedev/refine/documentation/docs/tutorial/2-understanding-dataprovider/1-swizzle.md

       @refinedev/antd
     ```

-The necessary files for this package are copied to the `src/rest-data-provider` folder with `swizzle`.
+    `swizzle` will copy the necessary files for this package to the `src/rest-data-provider` folder

     ```bash
     Successfully swizzled Data Provider